Deer Management Focus Areas

 - There are no state forests or wildlife management areas within the DMFA.

 Special requirement for hunting Cornell Lands: Hunting on Cornell-managed lands requires a Cornell Hunting Permit.
-The first enrollment period deadline is October 15.
-For additional enrollment periods, check the Cornell Deer Hunting website (link on the right side of this page).
+For their enrollment period and hunting rules, check the Cornell Deer Hunting website (leaves DEC website).
 If you did not register with the Cornell Hunting Programs you may not hunt on Cornell lands.
 Trespassers will be prosecuted.

 Several municipalities (e.g., the City of Ithaca and the Villages of Cayuga Heights and Lansing) prohibit the use of bows and firearms.
 You MUST obey those restrictions.
 This means that you are not allowed to hunt deer in these locations, even though they are within the DMFA boundary area.
 You are responsible for following ALL legal requirements and violators will be prosecuted.

-To participate in the DMFA program during the 2016-2017 season, you must obtain a DMFA registration number and write the number on your DMFA Permit, DMFA Carcass Tags, and DMFA Hunting Activity Log / Harvest Report Form.
+To participate in the DMFA program during the 2023-2024 season, you must obtain a DMFA registration number and write the number on your DMFA Permit, DMFA Carcass Tags, and DMFA Hunting Activity Log/Harvest Report Form.
 Please review the DMFA Permit conditions before registering.

-- Download and print the DMFA Permit, Hunting Log/Harvest Report and Carcass Tags (PDF, 1.2 MB).
-Please print actual size to facilitate data scanning.
-These documents require a DMFA registration # to be valid.
+- Download and print the DMFA Permit, Hunting Log/Harvest Report and Carcass Tags.
+Please print full-size to facilitate data scanning.
+These documents require a DMFA registration number to be valid.
 You will need to carry the permit and carcass tags with you while hunting in the focus area.
-All registrants must complete and mail the Hunting Log / Harvest Report to DEC at the end of the DMFA season.
+All registrants must complete and mail the Hunting Log/Harvest Report to DEC at the end of the DMFA season.

-- Register to participate in the Tompkins County DMFA.
+- Register to participate in the Tompkins County DMFA (leaves DEC website).

 Need additional tags?
 Do you hunt more sites or days than will fit on the principal log form?
-Download and print additional DMFA Carcass Tags (PDF, 67 KB), and supplemental Hunting Log/Harvest Report sheets (PDF, 15 KB) as needed.
-Please print actual size to facilitate data scanning.
+Download and print additional DMFA Carcass Tags, and supplemental Hunting Log/Harvest Report sheets as needed.
+Please print full-size to facilitate data scanning.

 Note: You do not need to register with the DMFA program if you only hunt during the general hunting seasons using your regular deer carcass tags (regular or special season, DMP or DMAP tags).